abhi16694/project2/README.md

 - All the information about scopes and which module is for what; these type of informations are explained by comments before and after the Api blocks.

--Use of Third Party vendors like Bootstrap, jQuery and font-awesome in the presentation part.
+- Use of Third Party vendors like Bootstrap, jQuery and font-awesome in the presentation part.

--Handling of all the routes for different API's are done with Angular Routing.
+- Handling of all the routes for different API's are done with Angular Routing.

 - Link of the hosted code on the github (https://github.com/abhi16694/project2.git).